realA10001986/Time-Circuits-Display/README.md

 If (and only if) the **exact and complete contents of the data folder** is found on the SD card during boot, the keypad will have an "INSTALL AUDIO FILES" menu item, and the Config portal will show an "Audio file installation" option at the bottom of the "Setup" page.

 If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" into the empty text field, and clicking on "Save".
 The device will then copy all the default audio files from the SD to its internal flash file system.
 The SD can (and should) be removed afterwards.
-The keypad menu method is described [further down]{#the-keypad-menu} in this document.
+The keypad menu method is described [further down](#the-keypad-menu) in this document.

 If you want to re-use the SD card for substituting the default sound files, please remove the default files and "TCD_def_snd.txt" from the SD card first.
 More information on sound substitution can be found below in the "SD card" section of this document.